khushbuu01/android-BuckleUp/README.md

 </table>

 ### Functionality & Concepts used :
+In our application, one can signup with email and password or use google/linkedIn/github account to register.
+On Login the user is directed to the dashboard of the app.
+For this we have used Firebase as the backend.

 ### Application Link & Future Scope :
 Apart from resume analyzer the application will have interview preparation questions and an option to attemp mock video interviews.